 Wearing the wrong fabric for the occasion can ruin an otherwise lovely day.
 We've all ended up cold and sweaty when we wore that old cotton shirt skiing or unbearably smelly in a moisture-wicking running shirt.
-Here is the perfect guide to picking the right fabric for the right occasion so you can avoid cold and smelly clothing disasters.
+Here is the perfect guide to picking the ideal fabric for the occasion so you can avoid cold and smelly clothing disasters.

 Modal: Modal is a naturally derived fabric that is both functional and luxurious.
 Underwear and pajamas are often made out of this durable fabric.
 Modal has better moisture-wicking properties than cotton and is highly breathable.
 Modal is a great fabric to wear while lounging or working out!

 Viscose: A semi-synthetic fabric made from wood pulp, viscose is a durable fabric that looks like silk but feels like cotton.
 It is often mixed with elastane to add stretch.
 Viscose is a good fabric for athletic wear because it does not trap heat and has moisture-wicking properties.
 Viscose is a lower-cost, durable alternative to more expensive and delicate fabrics like silk.